shawnscoding/uia-sto-online-conference/README.md

 This web application was used for the Online Conference held by [Union of International Associations(UIA)](https://uia.org/) and [Seoul Tourism Organization(STO)](http://www.sto.or.kr/english/index).

 - Logged users per day: 4,000 ~ 6,000
-- Acceessed in: 30 countries
+- Accessed in: 30 countries
-- Acceessed by: Desktop, Mobile device, Labtop, Tablet
+- Accessed by: Desktop, Mobile device, Labtop, Tablet
-- Acceessed on: Chrome, IE, Firefox, Safari, Edge
+- Accessed on: Chrome, IE, Firefox, Safari, Edge

 ## Main features